Mount Vernon, Washington: Major highways

-Government and Politics
+Government and politics

 The City of Mount Vernon is a code city and uses a Mayor-Council form of government.
 The Mayor is the chief executive and administrative officer for the City of Mount Vernon and oversees and manages all operations including: Finance, City Attorney, Information Services, Human Resources, Development Services, Library, Public Works, Parks and Enrichment Services, Police, and Fire Department.
 This includes a City staff of 235 full time employees, 56 part time/seasonal employees, and a total City budget of $70 million.
-The directly elected mayor serves a four-year term, with the next election being set to occur on November 7, 2023.
+The directly elected mayor serves a four-year term, with the next election being set to occur on November 4, 2027.
 Six of the seven city council members are elected by the three wards of Mount Vernon for staggered four-year terms.
 The seventh council member is elected at-large every two years.
-Incumbent Mayor of Mount Vernon Jill Boudreau started her third term on January 1, 2020.
+Incumbent Mayor of Mount Vernon Peter Donovan started his first term on December 23, 2023, succeeding three-term mayor Jill Boudreau.

 Mount Vernon is represented by Representative Rick Larsen (D) in the U.S. House of Representatives representing the state's 2nd district, and represented in Olympia by the 40th, 39th, and 10th districts.